MLB Rumors: Bryce Harper Still Drawing Interest From White Sox

 “While Philly appears to be in strong position, word is there is no deal yet with Bryce, and no expectation he will be returning east with Phillies owner John Middleton.
 ‘Just a meeting,’ is the official word.
 SF, SD, Wash, maybe 1 more still in the game to varying degrees,” Heyman stated.

-MLB rumors have Bryce Harper landing in array of places, and fans can’t wait to find out what his final decision will be.
+MLB rumors have Bryce Harper landing in an array of places, and fans can’t wait to find out what his final decision will be.